Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 We will describe a natural way to order points of $M$ if orders on $M_{\alpha}$ are given.

 For acyclic gluings it will be more natural to consider {\it cyclic order ratio functions}.

-\begin{definition} Let $M$ be a metric space with a total order $T$.
+\begin{definition} Let $M$ be a metric space with an order $T$.
 If $X$ is a finite subset of $M$ we denote by $l^{\circ}_{\opt}(X)$ the minimal length of a closed path visiting all points of $X$.
-We denote by $l_T^{\circ}(X)$ the length of the closed path corresponding to order $T$: if the distance between first and last vertices of $X$ is equal to $r$, then $l_T^{\circ}(X) = l_T(X) + r$.
+We denote by $l_T^{\circ}(X)$ the length of the closed path corresponding to the order $T$: if the distance between the first and the last vertices of $X$ is equal to $r$, then $l_T^{\circ}(X) = l_T(X) + r$.

 We define the {\it cyclic order ratio function} as

 \end{definition}